joehancock322/joehancock322/README.md

 - **Problem:** Construct models and predict whether an image of a FNA of a breast mass contains a benign or a malignant tumor
 - **Solution:** Create different models to find predictors of breast cancer.
 The models I had to create were Decision trees, a Naïve Bayes models, Neural Network models, logistic regressions, and Forest models.
 - **Challenges:** After creating all of these models accurately I had to compare all of these them to find which models had the best accuracy and the best AUC.
 I had to talk through and write about multiple Confusion Matrixs and what they meant for each test.
-- Below is the image of all the models that I created for this project
+- Below is an image of all the models I created for this project.
 ![image](https://github.com/user-attachments/assets/8710497a-957c-4078-8532-1259a244a835)

-### Proejct 2: Automate Server Decommission Process
+### Project 2: Automate Server Decommission Process
 - **Problem:** To decommission servers it took weeks to do it because of how many people were involved
 - **Solution:** Utilize Ansible Automation to automate this process
 - **Challenges:** I had to learn how to use Ansible and how to incorporate that into the companies platforms.
 This was difficult because I had to learn everything from scratch and find out all the steps that I would need to automate it.